Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ~~~

-In the `script` tag we include `game.js` file which should be in the same `dist` folder as `index.html`.
-If the Webpack's entry and output points are configured correctly, the `./dist/game.js` file should be compiled based on the aforementioned `./game.js`.
+In the `script` tag we include the `game.js` file which should be in the same `dist` folder as `index.html`.
+If the Webpack's entry and output points are configured correctly, the `./dist/game.js` file should be compiled based on the aforementioned `./game.js` source file.

 ### Introduction to the React components